What to Consider Before Painting Outside Brick

 Now that you have an idea of the positives and negatives of painting exterior brick, you’ll want to consider these points before hiring a professional or doing the work yourself.

 - How old is the brick?
 It’s critical to let the brick dry and weather before painting over it.
 Give exterior brick at least a year.
+Or else, you’ll have to start from scratch by buying good bricks.
+If you’re not sure where to look for bricks, talk to a block machine supplier.
+They may be able to point you in the right direction.

 - The brick must be cleaned and fully dry before applying primer or sealer.
 Expert brick painters will allow for a minimum of 24 hours of drying time after cleaning.